D&D Adventurers League

-D&D Adventurers League, or simply Adventurers League for short, is the organized play association for the Dungeons & Dragons (D&D) roleplaying game which is officially administered by D&D's publisher, Wizards of the Coast.
+D&D Adventurers League (or simply Adventurers League for short) is the organized play association for the Dungeons & Dragons (D&D) roleplaying game which is officially administered by D&D's publisher, Wizards of the Coast.
+It was rebranded with the launch of D&D's 5th Edition in 2014.
 Prior to 2014, it was known as the Role Playing Game Association Network (RPGA Network, or simply RPGA).
 The organization was originally established by D&D's previous publisher, TSR, Inc., in 1980.